xuk-cofc/Git-GitHub-GitHubClassroom/README.md

 Learn basics about Git and GitHub

 ## Task 1.
 Login **Coursera** from  [Oaks](https://lms.cofc.edu/d2l/home) and watch the following videos.
-(Once you login in OAKS, login in Coursera using CofC credential, go to Git-GitHub-GitHubClassroom .
-When you first click the video link, it will ask you to enroll the class (IBM Getting Started with Git and GitHub IBM).
-Once you enrolled, you should be accessing all videos in the tutorial and practice HandOn labs)
+   > When you first time clicking the link of video, it will ask you to enroll the course(IBM Getting Started with Git and GitHub IBM).
+    Once you enrolled, you should be accessing all videos in the tutorial and practice HandOn labs) from the following links

 * [Overview of Git and GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github/lecture/Q2qCC/overview-of-git-and-github)
 * [Introduction to GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github/lecture/Vtjgd/introduction-to-github) (Optional)
 * [GitHub Repositories](https://www.coursera.org/learn/getting-started-with-git-and-github/lecture/NPMOC/github-repositories) (Optional)